Choosing the Right Biological Treatment System for ETPs

 To get the most out of the treatment and make sure it always works well, it is important to know how these basic steps work.
 Next, you will find out how microorganisms are important in wastewater treatment and what special reactions help to clear away what is not needed from the water.

-Role of Microorganisms in Effluent Purification
+Role of Microorganisms in Effluent Treatment

-Biochemical Processes Involved in Contaminant Removal | Activated Sludge Design
+Biochemical Processes Involved in Biological Treatment

 Several main chemical processes help take out bad stuff from wastewater.
 In places where there is air, microorganisms use oxygen to break down organic material.
 They turn the organic material into carbon dioxide and water.
 This brings down both the chemical oxygen demand and BOD by a lot.